shukew2/Video_game_sales_anaylsis/README.md

 ## 📊 Dashboard (Looker Studio)

-#### 🎮 Platform Sales Distribution (2010–2015)
+#### 🎮 Platform Sales Distribution

-This section of the dashboard visualizes how video game sales are distributed across different gaming platforms (e.g., PS3, X360, Wii) during the years 2010 to 2015.
+This section of the dashboard visualizes how video game sales are distributed across different gaming platforms (e.g., PS3, X360, Wii) during different years.

 - The **stacked bar chart** shows each platform’s total sales per year, allowing for a year-by-year comparison.
 - The **donut chart** on the right aggregates total sales by platform, making it easy to see which platforms dominated globally in the selected period.